atwellpub/wpcli-staging/readme.md

     -  [Star WPCLI Staging](https://github.com/atwellpub/wpcli-local-staging)

-- **Share Your Thoughts**: Found WPCLI Staging useful?
+- **Share Your Thoughts**: Found WP-CLI Staging useful?
 Share your experience on Twitter and LinkedIn.

    - Twitter: Tag [@atwellpub](https://twitter.com/atwellpub) and use the hashtag #WPCLIStaging to share how the plugin has helped you or your team.